top

 When it comes to the pitch of your voice, it’s important to be aware that people who are older lose the ability to hear higher pitches of voice.
 Therefore, the higher your voice gets, the more difficult it will be for an Alzheimer’s patient to understand you.
 That’s why it’s important to keep your pitch low.
 This enables the individual with dementia the opportunity to better comprehend what you are trying to express.

-As mentioned above, it’s important for you to talk slowly to an individual with dementia.
+As mentioned above, it’s also important for you to talk slowly to an individual with dementia.
 People with Alzheimer’s disease have slower reaction times and it takes them longer than a healthy person to understand what you are saying.
 Therefore, if you talk too quickly, the individual will not be able to take in what you are saying.

 This video clip provides advice on speaking to a person with dementia (time: 1 minute 30 seconds).